danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 The downstream Lambda handler will then use the authorization information to decide if it should execute its "business logic" for the specific caller.

-Following this design also leads to a nice "decoupling" between the authentication- and authorization logic, i.e. between the Lambda Authorizer and Lambda handlers.
+Following this design also leads to a nice "decoupling" between the authentication- and authorization logic, i.e. between the Lambda Authorizer and Lambda handler(s).

 #### Scopes

 When using OAuth 2.0, scopes can be used to apply authorization logic.
 In our case we could have a `get:profile` scope.
 And a Lambda handler can check if the caller has been authorized to perform the action that is represented by the scope.
-If not, the Lambda handler can return a `403 Forbidden` response back to the caller.
+If the scope is not present, the Lambda handler can return a `403 Forbidden` response back to the caller.

-You can configure scope in the Auth0 dashboard by adding _permissions_ to the registerd API.
-Navigate to the "Permissions" tab of the API details screen and define `get:profile` as a scope:
+You can configure scope in the Auth0 dashboard by adding _permissions_ to the registered API.
+Navigate to the "Permissions" tab of the API details screen and add `get:profile` as a scope:

 <figure>
   <img src="./img/auth0/api-permissions.png" alt="Image of the Auth0 API permissions tab.">
-  <figcaption>We'll use the configured scope when implementing and testing the Account API.</figcaption>
+  <figcaption>Use Auth0 to add scopes to the Account API.</figcaption>
 </figure>

-You can read more about scopes in the Auth0 <a href="https://auth0.com/docs/scopes/current" target="_blank" rel="noopener noreferrer">docs</a>.
+We'll use this scope when implementing the Account API.
+And you can read more about scopes in the Auth0 <a href="https://auth0.com/docs/scopes/current" target="_blank" rel="noopener noreferrer">docs</a>.

 #### Context

-You can propagate authorization information (like scopes) by returning a `context` object in the Lambda Authorizer's response:
+You can propagate authorization information (like scopes) downstream, by returning a `context` object in the Lambda Authorizer's response:

 ```js
 'use strict';